volks73/groom/README.md

 ### Windows

 An installer (msi) with a pre-compiled binary is available with each [release](https://github.com/volks73/groom/releases).
-The installer will also add the installation location to the PATH system environment variable so groom can be executed from anywhere.
+The installer will also add the installation location to the PATH system environment variable so the `groom` command can be executed from anywhere.
 Run the installer and follow the on-screen dialog to complete the installation.

 It is also possible to install the application from source using Cargo.
 See the instructions for [installation via Cargo](#source) and use a command prompt (cmd.exe) or terminal emulator to execute the commands.